Level of event: Regional

 In addition, White, Yellow and Orange colour-coded courses be available to enter on the day:

 If you are familiar with our Park-O events, then White equates roughly to Very Easy on Park-O, and Yellow to Park-O Easy.
 Light Green is somewhat harder than a Park-O "Medium".
+The Light Green course includes some sections in a quiet urban area adjacent to the heath.
+Yellow and White courses are entirely on the Heath.

 Under 16s: It is a requirement of British Orienteering’s Insurance Policy that anyone under the age of 16 on the day of the competition may only compete in areas with limited and/or speed limited traffic.
 With this in mind it is important to note that anyone under the age of 16 may only take part in the courses set on the heath, and are not permitted to run independently on any of the urban courses 1-6.